 The fair value of exploration assets is based on fair value less costs to sell, using a multiples of exploration method.
-The impairment of mining tenements is assessed in accordance with accounting policy Note 3(d).
+The impairment of mining tenements is assessed in accordance with accounting policy note 3(d).

-Segment reporting
+IUO BSM | BUOSIBOLIOL Segment reporting

-An operating se may earn reveni directly attributa comprise mainly m) Right-of-use assets An operating segment is a component of the Consolidated Group that engages in business activities of which it may earn revenue and incur expenses.
+An operating segment is a component of the Consolidated Group that engages in business activities of which it may earn revenue and incur expenses.
 Segment results that are reported to the Managing Director include items directly attributable to a segment as well as those that can be allocated on a reasonable basis.
 Unallocated items comprise mainly corporate assets, head office expenses and income tax assets and liabilities.